-Starting Inventory Order
+Starting Inventory Order (IO) January 11

-Troops will place a starting inventory order based on what they think the troop will need to get them through the first couple weeks of the cookie program.
+Troops will place a Starting Inventory Order (IO) based on what they think the troop will need to get them through the cookie program.
 Refer to your training for details on how to place a starting inventory order!